 FBC Method:

-Take 2 cups very cold water, add to the bag and seal well.
-Shake for 2 minutes till it starts to thicken, making sure no powder is in the bag corners.
+Take 2 cups very cold water, add it to the bag, and seal well.
+Shake for 2 minutes until it starts to thicken, making sure no powder is in the bag’s corners.

-Stash the pudding rest in a cold snow bank, stream or lake for 20 minutes to an hour (make it before you make dinner for best results).
+Stash the pudding and rest in a cold snow bank, stream, or lake for 20 minutes to an hour (make it before you make dinner for the best results).

 Serves 2 to 4.